Three Tough Lessons On Bias From The Google Memo

 Lesson 1: Making Bias Conscious Isn’t Enough

 “Unconscious bias” (or “implicit bias”) has become a major buzzword over the past few years, used to explain everything from problematic work environments to the lack of representation of women and people of color in tech.
-And while that’s a good place to start, the reality is that many of the biases people have are not unconscious at all, they’re simply un-discussed–and to confuse the two does a real disservice to diversity and inclusion work.
-The author asserts that many people agree with his statements but just won’t do so publicly, and my guess is he’s not totally wrong about this.
+And while that’s a good place to start, the reality is that many of the biases people have are not unconscious at all, they’re simply un-discussed.

 Think about it logically for a second: If we truly weren’t aware that we have biases based on race, gender, and socio-economic status, then people wouldn’t laugh at Chris Rock’s stand-up because they wouldn’t get what he’s talking about; Cecily Strong’s “one-dimensional female character from a male-driven comedy” wouldn’t be a reoccurring character on Saturday Night Live’s Weekend Update; and Aziz Ansari’s bit about racial slurs wouldn’t be met with roaring laughter.
 Many people are at least somewhat conscious they have biases–but they also know they’re not “supposed” to have biases.
 So they sweep them under the rug and don’t talk about them openly–especially not in a work environment.

 Distinguishing between unconscious and un-discussed is important because it means that the answer to undermining bias is not simply making biases conscious.
 While unconscious bias trainings are a great start, they aren’t the catch-all inclusion solution.
-If we want to really make an impact, we must help people challenge and change their biases, including the ones they may know about but just don’t like to mention.
+If we want to really make an impact, we must help people challenge and change their biases, including those they are privately aware of but won’t vocalize until somebody like the memo writer decides to break the silence.

 Related: These Millennials Took Harvard’s Bias Test–Here’s What They Learned